bronsonavila/hrsscraper/README.md

 If you wish to run the application on Windows or Linux, modify the first line of `HRSscraper.py` according to the requirements of your operating system.
 Alternatively, run `HRSscraper.py` directly from Python's IDLE.

 Once started, the application will create a `/data` directory to store the downloaded and processed HTML files.
-Server requests will be once every 15 seconds.
+Server requests will be made once every 15 seconds.

 The repository also includes a `/_data` directory that already contains all of the HTML files obtained from the Hawaii State Legislature's website (current as of Friday, October 26, 2018).